Composer-Team/Beethoven-Software/README.md

 cmake .. && make
 ./<your_program>
 ```
-Make sure to run this code AFTER the composer system has booted up.
+Make sure to run this code AFTER the beethoven system has booted up.
 Otherwise, the file descriptors that the library will be looking for will not be set up and you'll crash!